nsglover/LFPL-Revisited-and-Mechanized/README.md

 - `turing-machine`: A definition of general Turing machines and polynomial-time Turing machines.
   - `tape.ist`: Defines the tape of a Turing machine as a 3-tuple of the left section, head symbol, and right section of the tape.
   - `transition.ist`: Defines the state and transition function of a Turing machine.
-  - `machine.ist`: Defines Turing machines via general recursion, and provides a terminating interface for Turing machines which always halt.
-For convenience, these definitions are instantiated for polynomial-time Turing machines.
+  - `machine.ist`: Defines Turing machines and how to run them for a finite number of steps.
+A definition of polynomial-time Turing machines is also provided.
 - `lfpl/core`: The syntax and semantics of LFPL.
   - `language.ist`: Defines types, contexts, context splitting, well-typed terms, and heap-free types.
   - `operational.ist`: Gives a big-step operational semantics for LFPL.
 The language for values (to which terms are evaluated) include a value of diamond type so that we can reason about the runtime of programs which use nonempty lists.
 This is necessary since LFPL does not have any closed terms of diamond type.